University LGBTIQ+ Allies

 Mairi Stewart, Director of Human Resources: "I strongly believe that everyone should be free to be themselves and supported to reach their full potential without discrimination or victimisation.
 As an ally, I want to ensure that a strong support network is available to colleagues, regardless of their identity or sexual orientation and be another voice of support that helps make change happen."

-Sukhi Bains, Head of E&D, Human Resources: “Respecting people diversity is key to ensuring dignity for our local and national communities of different identities and orientations.
-I am committed to being an LGBTIQ+ ally to our staff, students and visitors, so that people within the University can be proud to be who they want to be.”
+Sukhi Bains, Head of E&D: “Respecting people diversity is key to ensuring dignity for our local and national communities of different identities and orientations.
+I am committed to being an LGBTIQ+ ally to our staff, students and visitors, so that people within the University community can be proud to be who they want to be.
+This stems from my personal journey of being an ally to those whom I’ve studied and worked with since the 1990s."

 Further online information: